Nathan-J26/ENSF400_Project/README.md

 1. Navigate to the `/docreader` folder
 2. Run `npm i` to install all required React dependencies
+3. Before starting the frontend, add the `.env.local` file (provided on D2L) to the `/docreader/frontend` folder
-3. Start the frontend server by navigating to `/docreader/frontend` and run `npm start`
+4. Start the frontend by navigating to `/docreader/frontend` and run `npm start`
-4. Before starting the backend, add the `.env` file (provided on D2L) to the `/docreader/backend` folder
+5. Before starting the backend, add the `.env` file (provided on D2L) to the `/docreader/backend` folder
-5. Start the backend by running `server.py`
+6. Start the backend by running `server.py`